Social

 Bridgestone Corporation evaluates the health programs and management status against original standards in five areas of occupational health: overall management, health education, work environment management, work management and health management.
 The company introduced this evaluation at manufacturing facilities and offices in 2010, extending it to Group companies in Japan in 2011.

-Going forward, the company will seek to further enhance health education and improve compliance with occupational health regulations and its own Group standards.
+Going forward, the Company will seek to further enhance health education and improve compliance with occupational health regulations and its own standards.

 Sustainability